borumlab/response/README.md

     ## Enter here: OKAY

-Next, you will use the daily med loads in order to calculate med response values.
-These values include percent med free (percent of days without meds during baseline time period or a 30-day time period), med response per day (percent change in med days from baseline to a day on therapy) and med response per 30 day period (percent change in med days from baseline to a 30 day time period on therapy)), percent med free response per 30 day period (percent change in med freedom from baseline to 30 day time period on therapy), med score per 30 day period (percent change in med free and med days from baseline to a 30 day time period on therapy), and med number response per day and per 30 day period (percent change in seizure days from baseline to a 30 day time period on therapy).
+Next, you will use the daily med loads in order to calculate med score values.
+These values include med score per day (percent change in med load for med days from baseline to a day on therapy), med score per 30 day period (percent change in med load for med free and med days from baseline to a 30 day time period on therapy), and med number score per day (percent change in med number for med days from baseline to a day on therapy), and med score per 30 day period (percent change in med number for med free and med days from baseline to a 30 day time period on therapy).
 The formulas used to calculate these values can be found in the EQUATIONS word document.
 Note that this process will only occur if the patient has days classified as therapy days.

-    ## [1] "The percentage of baseline days with no meds is: [number]%"

-    ## [1] "Response and scores have been calculated"
+    ## [1] "Scores have been calculated"

 You will be asked if you would like the graphs to be saved in the same folder as the MED\_LOAD.xlsx file.
 Type 'yes' if you do, or type 'no' if you would like to save it somewhere else.
 If you type 'no', you will be asked where you would like this file to be saved.